Illumina/strelka/docs/userGuide/trainingSomaticEmpiricalScore.md

     ${STRELKA_INSTALL_PATH}/share/demo/strelka/data/strelka_admix_snvs_chr21:1-25000000.vcf.gz
 ```

+This script supports additional bed file inputs to define FP and ambiguous regions, see script usage
+for details.

-### Step 1b: Handle multiple analyses
+### Step 1b: Handle multiple training data sets

-When multiple analyses are available for a training procedure, process each analysis
+Typically multiple strelka analyses should available for training/testing, in this case process each
-using the training procedure described in Step 1a, keeping a separate csv output file
+VCF to a labeled CSV feature file using the procedure described in Step 1a.
+These training data may
-for each.
-These training data files can be combined as required for the training
+be combined as required for the model learning and/or evaluation procedures described below.
-procedure described below.

 ## Step 2: Training an EVS model

-The next step is to train a model given one or more training datasets.
+The next step is to train a model given one or more labeled feature datasets produced in Step 1.
-The `--features` argument below must match that used to generate
+An example is shown below, note the `--features` argument below must match that used to generate
-the input training dataset(s).
+the input training dataset(s), or else list a set of features present in all input dataset(s).

 ```
 python ${STRELKA_INSTALL_PATH}/share/scoringModelTraining/somatic/bin/evs_learn.py \